 The instructions here assume you're running macOS or the current Ubuntu Linux LTS (24.04).

-For other Linux distros, adjust the steps as needed (e.g. use dnf
+For other Linux distros, adjust the steps as needed (e.g. use dnf or pacman in place of apt).

 Windows isn't supported natively.
 But, Windows users can run a Linux virtual machine.
 The latest Ubuntu LTS Desktop is recommended.
 (Ubuntu Server is not recommended as debugging the frontend will require a browser that can access localhost.)